 It is not possible to use keyboard controls alone (no mouse) to tab to and activate some interactive elements on the page, (e.g., some help icons).
 This means that it is not possible to use the elements with the keyboard alone.
 This fails WCAG 2.1 success criteria 2.1.1 (Keyboard).

 Some interactive elements on the page such as the ‘Explore our examples of practice’ links do not have a clear outline to show when they are in focus.
 This means that someone who is using the keyboard tab key to access these elements cannot be clear when a link or other element is in focus and can be activated.
 This fails WCAG 2.1 success criteria 2.4.7 (Focus Visible).

 The following types of content may not always be accessible, and they are not included within the scope of the accessibility regulation.

 Wherever possible we provide transcripts for audio, and captions, audio descriptions and transcripts for video.
 Sometimes these alternatives are not available.
-Pre-recorded time-based media published before 23rd September 2020 is exempt from meeting the accessibility regulations
+Pre-recorded time-based media published before 23rd September 2020 is exempt from meeting the accessibility regulations.

-Adding captions to all live video streams is exempt from meeting the accessibility regulations
+Adding captions to all live video streams is exempt from meeting the accessibility regulations.

 PDFs or other documents that are not essential to providing our services are exempt from meeting the accessibility regulations.
 We are working to ensure that any new PDFs or other documents that we publish will meet accessibility standards.

-Online maps and mapping services are exempt from meeting the accessibility regulations
+Online maps and mapping services are exempt from meeting the accessibility regulations.

-Third party content that is not funded, developed by, or under the control of the OU is exempt from meeting the accessibility regulations
+Third party content that is not funded, developed by, or under the control of the OU is exempt from meeting the accessibility regulations.

 This website was tested in November 2021.
 The tests were carried out by Open University staff on a sample of pages on this site.